Skip to main content

 Purpose of Registration

-Registration vests title in the land and certifies the indefeasibility of the title (Re Skinner (1894), 6 Q.L.J.
+It is registration that vests title, thereby certifying the indefeasibility of the title, or extinguishes the title (Re Skinner (1894), 6 Q.L.J.
 68 (Aust.
-Civil Ct.)); see alsos.
-22 of the Act and Commonwealth v.
+Civil Ct.); Commonwealth v.
 State of New South Wales (1918), 25 C.L.R.
 325 (Aust.
-H.C.)).
+H.C.); and Dobek v.
+Jennings, 1927 CanLII 299 (AB CA)).

 Transfers of Land